Stewart Copeland: Projects (Since 2008)

 On May 24, 2011, he started a YouTube channel devoted to his videos and project updates.
 On this channel, he uploads performances with various musicians, including Primus, Andy Summers, Jeff Lynne, Snoop Dogg, and others in his home studio, which he refers to as the Sacred Grove.
 On August 24, 2011, he was a featured soloist on the Late Show with David Letterman, as part of their second "Drum Solo Week".

 On January 10, 2012, he appeared on an episode of the A&E reality series Storage Wars to appraise a drum set for Barry Weiss, buying a Turkish cymbal from the set for $40.
 In July he reunited with former Animal Logic bandmate Stanley Clarke for a European tour.

 In May 2013, he and the Long Beach Opera premiered The Tale Tell Heart, an opera based on the short story by Edgar Allan Poe.

 On November 26, 2013, he appeared in the first episode of The Tim Ferriss Experiment.

-In 2017, he formed the supergroup Gizmodrome with Adrian Belew, Vittorio Cosma, and Mark King and released an album of the same name.
+In 2017, he reformed Gizmodrome as a supergroup with Adrian Belew, Vittorio Cosma, and Mark King and released an album of the same name.
 That album peaked at No. 14 on the UK Independent Albums chart.

 Ricky Kej and Copeland previously worked together on a song in 2016.
 During a pause in concerts and overall activity due to the COVID-19 pandemic, Kej reached out to Copeland.
 The duo eventually collaborated on a studio album entitled Divine Tides.
 This album was released in 2021 alongside eight music videos shot in locations ranging from the Himalayas in India, to forests in Spain.
-In April 2022, the album scored Copeland his sixth Grammy Award, and Ricky Kej his second Grammy Awards, in the category of Best New Age Album.